This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 How Many Days in Prague

-As much as we want to avoid sounding cliché, Prague is one of those cities where you want to spend a part of your life if not your entire life in.
+As much as we want to avoid sounding cliché, Prague is one of those cities where you want to spend a part of your life, if not your entire life, in.
 However, before seeing it for yourselves, we recommend spending at least 4 days in Prague for the first time.

 Is Prague Safe?

 To put it briefly, yes, Prague is totally safe.
 Petty crime and pickpocketing are the most common crimes.
 So be wary when riding any metro line, on board buses and tram lines or at crowded places, such as the Old Town Square.
-We’ve been to Prague many times and never have we felt uncomfortable or unsafe.
-Even when walking around at night.
-That said, you should always use your common sense.

-Now that you’ve reached the end of this guide to the best areas to stay in Prague, we hope that you have a clear idea of where to stay in Prague next time you’re in the city.
 If you’ve been to Prague before, which are the best neighbourhoods in Prague according to you?
-If you’re currently planning your first trip to the Czech capital, where would you like to stay in Prague?
+If you’re planning your first trip to the Czech capital, where would you like to stay in Prague?
 Let us know in the comments!

 WORDS: Maria & Katerina